How Is A Weekend at Woodloch Pines?

 The lake has a swimming area and a slide.
 It was too cool to swim outside but we did kayak and paddleboard.
 In the summer I would imagine this is where we’d spend most of our day.

 Fun amenities: Tiny Traveler loved an indoor climbing playground, which came in handy when we had a gray afternoon.
-We all liked go karts where she could ride with one of us, junior go karts she could drive herself, bumper boats, indoor bumper cars, and an arts and crafts room that we skipped because we didn’t see any projects; just paper and crayons.
+We all liked go karts where she could ride with one of us, junior go karts she could drive herself, bumper boats, indoor bumper cars.
+There was an arts and crafts room that we skipped because we didn’t see any projects; just paper and crayons.

 You have to be 13 for both the zip line and climbing wall, which seemed on the old side.
 Kids 10 and up could do archery but TT wasn’t interested and headed off to one of two outdoor playgrounds while we gave it a try (it’s harder than it looks!).